Ricardo Ernst

 Ricardo Ernst is an American academic, and author.
 He is a professor at the McDonough School of Business at Georgetown University, where he holds the Baratta Chair in Global Business and is the director of the Baratta Center for Global Business and the executive director of the Latin American Leadership Program.
+His son, Felipe Ernst, is also a professor at Georgetown University, where he won the Tropaia Award for Most Outstanding Faculty Member in 2024.

 Ernst's research is interdisciplinary in nature, with a major focus on global supply chains, operations and international business.
 He has co-authored and published in journals, including Management Science, Journal of Operations Management, Supply Chain Management Review and has written textbooks.

 In 2007, he was recognized as an Outstanding American by Choice by the United States Citizenship and Immigration Services, a distinction awarded to naturalized U.S. citizens who have made significant contributions to their communities.
 He is also a two-time recipient of the Joseph M. LeMoine Award for Undergraduate and Graduate Teaching Excellence.
 Moreover, in 2018, he was awarded the Patrick Healy Award from Georgetown University.